 Freight transportation management is like a game of connect the dots, except that the dots are constantly moving throughout the world.
 Those working within a complex supply chain environment will be acutely aware of the perils of ignoring your transportation operations.
-Get it wrong, and not only is your profitability directly affected, but you also risk losing your most valuable asset: your customers.
+Get it wrong, and not only is your profitability directly affected, but you also risk losing your valuable asset: .

 Therefore, it is important to have technology solutions, like a TMS, that can evolve and adapt with these needs.
-But what exactly is a transportation management system (TMS), and what difference can this technology make for your company?
+But what exactly is a, and what difference can this technology make for your company?

 What is a TMS?